flame-engine/play_games/README.md

     this.loading = false;
 ```

 But don't think it will be that easy!
-Actually, GPGS signin is quite a hassle to do, but the following tutorial should help you walk through this process.
+Actually, GPGS signin is quite a hassle to do, but [this](doc/signin.md) tutorial should help you out with this nefarious task.

-The basic steps (need to elaborate)
- * Create the GPGS Project
- * Create the linked android app with proper package name and SHA-1 inside GPGS
- * Create also a webapp and get the id from that (NOT your android linked app)
- * Create at least one achievement to get your games-ids.xml file and place it accordingly
- * Remember to add yourself as tester if not published
+Reasons for failure will be specified in the error property.
+Otherwhise, you can access the account property to get the account.

+## Part 2: Achievements

+You can both award achievements (unlock/increment) and show the Achievements screen in your game.

+TODO: tutorial